 Statistics show that in 1946 one in four US marriages ended in divorce.

 A 1946 article written on the subject in the New York Times:

 “More than half of America’s 1,500,000 war-wed G.I.s have returned.
 Already one out of every four of these 800,000 men is entangled in divorce proceedings.
 Experts are predicting that by 1950, 1,000,000 of these wartime marriages-or two out of three-will end in divorce.”

 Robert Cotterell remarried in approximately 1949 to Patricia Frick and the couple had two children in 1950 and 51.

 He had a job after the war working for Douglas Aircraft.
 The job took his family all over the San Fernando Valley and Laguna Beach.

-I would imagine Robert paid alimony to Donna as was common at the time, as well as child support for Constance and Diana.
+I would imagine Robert paid alimony to Donna, common at the time, as well as child support for Constance and Diana.